LlamaFlowJs/LlamaFlowJs/examples/pg-vector-store/README.md

 > `npx tsx pg-vector-store/load-docs.ts data`

 where data is the directory containing your input files.
-Using the `data` directory in the example above will read all of the files in that directory using the LlamaFlow default readers for each file type.
+Using the `data` directory in the example above will read all of the files in that directory using the llamaflowjs default readers for each file type.

 ## RAG Querying